eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 {% photo /media/2015-12/doom2/slade08-change-floor.png Changing the floor texture %}

 I don't want _both_ rooms to have that floor, though.
 I'm also a little tired of this tan wall.
-So how about I make the other room `STARGR2`, the gray equivalent?
+How about I make the other room `STARGR2`, the gray equivalent?
 Then I can use `FLOOR0_6` for the floor.
-(Around this point you might benefit from changing the sort order in the texture dialog to "Usage Count", which puts the textures you've used most frequently at the beginning of the list.)
+(Around this point you might benefit from changing the sort order in the texture dialog to "Usage Count", which puts the textures you've used most frequently at the top of the list.)

 Ah, but wait.
 One of Romero's rules is that a change in floor texture means a change in floor height.
 I can get behind that.
 I need a change in floor height anyway, because I made my alcove a little higher than the starting floor.
-So I'll add a few steps between the two rooms, and throw in a big door as well.
-I'll even make the door bronze on one side and gray on the other, to match the room you enter into.
+I'll add a few steps between the two rooms, and throw in a big door as well.
+I'll even make the door bronze on one side and gray on the other, to match the room you enter into and keep the door from blending in too much with the walls.

 (You may notice I don't ever say anything about ceilings.
 I'm half-convinced that the ceiling texture just doesn't really matter.
 What ceiling does any area anywhere in Doom or Doom II have?
 Yeah, that's what I thought.
-Valve has a rule of _players don't look up_ for good reason.)
+I believe in the Valve Rule: _players don't look up_.)

 I'll also add the door on the other side, leading into the cave.
 The floor texture changes here, which means I need a change in floor height!
 I made the cave floor a little lower, so you step down out of the "building".
-(Hint: you can draw lines to carve up an area however you want, then hop into sector mode and <kbd>Delete</kbd> some of the pieces.
+(Hint: you can draw lines to carve up an area however you want, then hop into sector mode and <kbd>delete</kbd> some of the pieces.
 You'll be left with a void surrounded by one-sided walls.
 If you carve too much, you can always rejoin sectors with <kbd>J</kbd>.)

 {% photo /media/2015-12/doom2/slade09-steps.png Making some steps %}
 {% photo /media/2015-12/doom2/slade10-corner.png The outer corner, where base meets cave %}